-Grow investment and business support services such that regional economic activity improves consistently year on year.
-Following assessment and review, Northland Inc will prioritise activities and ideas, with a view to applying their resources to engage in focused impactful projects reflecting the organisational capacity at this time.
+Grow investment and support services such that regional economic activity improves consistently year on year.
+Following assessment and review we will prioritise activities and ideas, with a view to applying our resources to engage in focused impactful projects reflecting the organisational capacity at this time.